macocu/GINCO-Genre-Annotation-Guidelines/index.md

 1. Read the examples from the domain:
 	* The top 20 domains should be thoroughly checked:
 		1. open the live website (column B), check whether it looks like it's a machine translation (unusual menu items names, an option of choosing a translation in many languages)
-		2. read all of the concordances in the Sketch Engine (column C), looking for machine translation, generated text, foreign language, lists (no full sentences), HTML source sode or markdown (unusual elements in the running text)
+		2. read all of the concordances in the Sketch Engine (column C), looking for machine translation, generated text, foreign language, lists (no full sentences), HTML source code or markdown (unusual elements in the running text)

-	* For the remaining domains skimming through the first 15 concordances is enough, checking for the same as above
+	* For the remaining first 350 domains skimming through the first 15 concordances is enough, checking for the same as above
+	* After checking the first 350 domains, just go through the URLs (column B) of the next 1200 domains (so that 1500 domains are checked) and check only those that seem highly suspicious, e. g.:
+		* they have "porn" or other unusual words in the name
+		* they do not use the national domain - especially if they use the `.eu` domain or a domain of a country with a closely related language
+		* the domain name begins with the language code (it is very likely that the domain is machine translated)
+		* the URL link is not clickable

 <br/>
 2. Mark the domain as *ok*, *unsure*, *lq* (low quality), *bad* or *issue* (column D):
 * if there are **no issues** -> *ok*